jmfriedt/max2771_fx2lp/FX2LP/bulk_read_example/README.md

-### Bulk access from FX2LP microcontroller to Linux host
+### Bulk access from FX2LP microcontroller to Linux host: device to host

 ## Execution from RAM